MykolaKor/Hello_world/README.md

 # Hello_world
-This is the first educational repository
+This is my first training repository